spacepy/dbprocessing/docs/scripts.rst

 addFromConfig.py
 ----------------
-.. program:: addFromConfig
+.. program:: addFromConfig.py

 Adds data to a database from a config file.
 This is the second step in setting up a new processing chain.

+See the :ref:`configuration file documentation
-See :doc:`ConfigurationFiles` for a full description of the config file format and capability.
+<configurationfiles_addFromConfig>` for a full description of the
+config file format and capability.

 .. option:: config_file